-An academic journal of socioeconomic research published twice a year by the Department of Economics of the College of Arts and Sciences focusing on the most recent research on the socioeconomic aspects of Puerto Rico and the Caribbean.
+An academic journal of socioeconomic research published online twice a year by the Department of Economics of the College of Arts and Sciences focusing on the most recent research on the socioeconomic aspects of Puerto Rico and the Caribbean.

-Journal of Agriculture of the University of Puerto Rico: A scientific periodical published two times a year by the Agricultural Experiment Station including technical and scientific articles related to the agriculture of Puerto Rico and the Caribbean.
-The Journal of Agriculture of the University of Puerto Rico is the only scientific publication in Latin America which has been published without interruption since 1917.

-Miscellaneous Publications:
+Journal of Agriculture of the University of Puerto Rico:

-The Cooperative Extension Service publishes bulletins and leaflets of interest to farmers and housekeepers about livestock, agriculture, agricultural engineering, health and hygiene, nutrition, child care, home economics, clothing and textiles, 4-H clubs and other subjects.
+A scientific periodical published twice a year by the Agricultural Experiment Station including technical and scientific articles related to the agriculture of Puerto Rico and the Caribbean.
+Miscellaneous Publications: The Cooperative Extension Service publishes a series of bulletins and leaflets of interest to farmers and housekeepers about livestock, agriculture, agricultural engineering, health and hygiene, nutrition, child care, home economics, clothing and textiles, 4-H Clubs, and other subjects.

-El Puente:
+Newsletter El Puente